 Bee Meaning and Symbolism

 Determining the symbolic meaning of the bee (as with any creature) is best done by observing its behavior, social habits, community and environment.
 In the case of the bee, we can observe a highly social insect operating within a teamwork-based community with an intricate hierarchy.
 Their homes (hives) are highly symbolic, as is their physical body characteristics.
-This page on bee meaning will dive into symbolic highlights of the bee's behavior as a model for lessons we can use for our own lives.
+This page on bee meaning will dive into symbolic highlights of bee behavior as a model for lessons we can use for our own lives.

 We can gain clues to bee meaning by observing the hive.
 A bees home is made of tightly packed cells in the shape of hexagons.
 These cells are made from beeswax, and the structure as a whole is called honeycomb.
 The hexagonal cells of the honeycomb stores food, and is also an ideal place for bees to raise their young.
 I’d like to hone in on the hexagonal symbolism of the beehive/honeycomb.
 Hexagons are comprised of six sides.
 The number six is symbolic of love (six is a sacred number for the goddess Venus), communication, balance and union.

 Bees continue to be a symbol of unified family when we learn about the queen.
 Worker bees elect a queen, and take special care of her until she matures.
 All the members of the hive work together to support the queen.
 They do this in order for the queen to insure new life, and continuation of the colony.
 This is symbolic of a family working together for the benefit of the group.
 It’s symbolic of teamwork too.